 For starters, ask where the main water shutoff valve is, which would be helpful to know should a plumbing pipe burst.
 Ask where the main electrical circuit box is located (and whether or not the circuits are correctly labelled).
-Ask about sump pumps, gas shutoff valve a.
+Ask about sump pumps, gas shutoff valve etc.

 And don’t forget to ask if all the smoke alarms and any carbon monoxide detectors work.
 While you’re at it, ask the age of each alarm.
 Keep in mind smoke alarms need to be replaced at least once every 10 years, while batteries for each alarm need to be replaced once per year.
-To be extra safe, review the information provided by the seller then test alarm just before or fight after moving in.
+To be extra safe, review the information provided by the seller then test alarms just before or right after moving in.

 4. Will you be leaving anything behind?